 The GuardKnox product line is compromised of comprehensive automotive cybersecurity solutions designed for protecting fleets of school buses from any type of known and unknown cyberattack.
 Adhering to the most stringent security and safety standards, including ISO 26262 and ISO 15118, the GuardKnox solutions include the:

-- Telematics Domain Controller for protecting the commercial vehicle from the cellular Internet used by telematics and Fleet Management Systems (FMS)
+- Domain Controller Platform (Telematic) for protecting the commercial vehicle from the cellular Internet used by telematics and Fleet Management Systems (FMS)

 Using the cybersecurity methodology that protects the world’s most advanced fighter jets, the GuardKnox solution is completely autonomous and does not require external connectivity or on-going software updates.
 Its patented Communication Lockdown™ Methodology inspects and verifies all telematics traffic coming into the school bus network on three levels:

 Of all fleet vehicles, none carry cargo as precious as school buses.
 Modern school buses offer technological solutions like telematics to increase efficiency and safety.
 But like other connected vehicles—which are literally computers-on-wheels—they must be protected against cyberattack.

 In addition, GuardKnox’s solutions add additional functionality and value to fleets that employ them: while school buses are unique in some aspects, their need for analytics and visibility into fleet statistics is similar to the needs shared by other fleet managers.
 (Trucks, non-school buses and even for trains.)

 Similarly, predictive maintenance is a burgeoning need for fleet managers and, coupled with route optimization, can give fleets a cost-saving advantage by minimizing gas expenses, decrease wear & tear, maximize the lifecycle of the vehicle and its parts, and lower the overall operational costs associated with vehicle use.

-Reporting, analysis and monetization of data to enable fleet level visibility requires not only a secure in-vehicle landing point, but also a robust end-to-end secure solution to insure data integrity and confidentiality.
+Reporting, analysis and monetization of data to enable fleet-level visibility requires not only a secure in-vehicle landing point, but also a robust end-to-end secure solution to ensure data integrity and confidentiality.